 Definition and Purpose

-Disposable coveralls are protective clothing designed for one-time use.
-They help minimize cross-contamination and reduce infection risks by eliminating the need for washing.
+Disposable coveralls are a critical form of personal protective clothing designed for one-time use.
+When sourcing protective clothing PPE, these garments help minimize cross-contamination and reduce infection risks by eliminating the need for washing.
 This prevents harmful substances or pathogens from re-entering your workspace.
 Unlike reusable coveralls, disposables allow for immediate disposal, reducing contamination risks once the job is done.

 Key Advantages Include: